Sharp error bounds for edge-element discretisations of the high-frequency Maxwell equations: Abstract

 In the analysis of the $h$-version of the finite-element method, with fixed polynomial degree $p$, applied to the time-harmonic Maxwell equations, the \emph{asymptotic regime} is when the meshwidth, $h$, is small enough (in a wavenumber-dependent way) that the Galerkin solution is quasioptimal independently of the wavenumber, while the \emph{preasymptotic regime} is the complement of the asymptotic regime.

-The results of this paper are the first preasymptotic error bounds for the time-harmonic Maxwell equations using first-type N\'ed\'elec elements or higher-than-lowest-order second-type N\'ed\'elec elements.
+The results of this paper are the first preasymptotic error bounds for the time-harmonic Maxwell equations using first-family N\'ed\'elec elements or higher-than-lowest-order second-family N\'ed\'elec elements.
 Furthermore, they are the first wavenumber-explicit results, even in the asymptotic regime, for Maxwell scattering problems with a non-empty scatterer.